Wind Load Calculator (ASCE 7-22) Skip to main content

 References

-• ASCE 7-22 , Minimum Design Loads and Associated Criteria for Buildings and Other Structures, Chapters 26-30
+• ASCE 7-22 - Minimum Design Loads and Associated Criteria for Buildings and Other Structures, Chapters 26-30 (source pointer)

 Frequently Asked Questions

-MWFRS (Main Wind Force Resisting System) pressures are used to design the structural frame , columns, beams, diaphragms, and bracing that resist the overall wind force on the building.
-C&C (Components and Cladding) pressures are used to design individual elements like windows, doors, siding, and roof sheathing.
-C&C pressures are higher because local pressure concentrations at corners and edges can be much more intense than the average pressure on the whole building face.
+MWFRS (Main Wind Force Resisting System) pressures are used for the overall structural frame, diaphragms, and bracing that resist building-level wind force.
+C&C (Components and Cladding) pressures are used for individual elements like windows, doors, siding, and roof sheathing.
+This calculator does not calculate C&C pressures, so product selection and attachments still need current ASCE 7, manufacturer data, and qualified structural review.

-Disclaimer: This calculator implements the simplified directional procedure for enclosed and partially enclosed low-rise buildings (≤60 feet, regular shape) per ASCE 7-22.
+Disclaimer: This calculator implements a simplified directional-procedure screen for enclosed and partially enclosed low-rise buildings (≤60 feet, regular shape) using ASCE 7-22 source pointers.
 It does not cover open buildings, monoslope roofs, flexible or dynamically sensitive structures, free-standing walls, rooftop equipment, buildings with unusual geometry, or tornado loads.
-Results must be verified by a licensed structural engineer.
+Roof pressure coefficients use the h/L ≤ 0.25 column of Fig. 27.3-1; for h/L > 0.25 the displayed roof uplift is understated and the h/L = 0.5 or ≥ 1.0 columns must be used directly.
+Component and cladding (C&C) pressures are not calculated.
+Results must be verified by a licensed structural engineer under the adopted code.

 Learn More